735 Tank Farm Road, Suite 220

 People you know, the paper you trust.

 Founded in 1869 by District Attorney Walter Murray in what is now Mission Plaza, The Tribune is the oldest continuously operating business in the city of San Luis Obispo and one of the oldest enterprises in San Luis Obispo County.
-To learn more about The Tribune's history, browse our Facebook timeline »
+The Tribune is owned by McClatchy, one of the nation’s leading media companies, headquartered in Sacramento, California.

 Claim to Fame